Soresu/Others/Docs/HelloWorld.md

 Recommended to name the project without any special character, it can cause some problem.
 There shouldn't be any special character in the location path also.

-3. After clicking the **Ok** we will se the default template.
+3. After clicking the **Ok** buton we will see the default template.

-A C# program usually consists of the following parts:

-* Namespace declaration
-  *  A namespace is a collection of classes.
-The HelloWorld namespace contains the class Program.
-* A class
-  * The class Program contains the data and method definitions that your program uses.
-Classes generally contain multiple methods.
-Methods define the behavior of the class.
-However, the Program class has only one method Main.
-* Class methods
-* Class attributes
-* A Main method
-  * This is the entry point for all C# programs.
-The Main method states what the class does when executed.
-* Statements and Expressions
-* Comments

 In our case we have:

 ```